jho44/TIMME-HGCN/README.md

 # TIMME+HGCN
-Swapper [TIMME-hierarchical](https://github.com/PatriciaXiao/TIMME)'s encoder for an [HGCN](https://github.com/HazyResearch/hgcn) that projects to Hyperboloid space and takes each node/user's Twitter description as input in the first layer of the network. working cmd: `python3 main.py -e 50 -t TIMME_hierarchical --hidden 16 -f status --bias 0`
+Swapper [TIMME-hierarchical](https://github.com/PatriciaXiao/TIMME)'s encoder for an [HGCN](https://github.com/HazyResearch/hgcn) that projects to Hyperboloid space and takes each node/user's Twitter description as input in the first layer of the network.

+Working command: `python3 main.py -e 50 -t TIMME_hierarchical --hidden 16 -f status --bias 0`

 ---------------------